MysticPhoenix123/Student-Marks-Prediction/README.md

 An interactive Machine Learning web application that predicts student marks based on user-provided information.

 The project demonstrates how data science and machine learning can be combined with Streamlit to turn a prediction model into a simple, interactive web application.
+This is a linear regression project.

 ## About the Project